onnee04/PlayList/README.md

 # PlayList
-An 2D animation showing different perspective of different people.
+A 2D animation showing different perspective of different people.